-A sale by private treaty occurs when a property is offered for sale at a negotiated price.
+A private treaty sale is when a property is offered for sale at a negotiated price.
 Often the vendor will set a bottom line price.
-Ultimately, it is up to the buyer to decide how much they are prepared to pay.
+It is up to the buyer to decide how much they are prepared to pay.
 The price can be negotiated until a mutually acceptable amount is reached.

-Potential buyers will be unaware of how many other offers have been made or the amount offered.
+Potential buyers will not be told how many other offers have been made or the amount offered.

 Buying through a private treaty

 Making an offer